ds12a/blog/_posts/2022-05-22-Github-Codespaces!!!.md

 **Finally!**

 It was when I expected it the least.
-I had forgotten that I had signed up for Codespaces beta until I recieved *the email*.
+I had forgotten that I had signed up for Codespaces beta until I received *the email*.

 ![The Email](/blog/img/2022-05-22-Github-Codespaces!!!/Email.png)